ray-project/ray/doc/source/data/working-with-images.rst

 Saving images
 -------------

-Save images with formats like PNG, Parquet, and Numpy.
+Save images with formats like PNG, Parquet, and NumPy.
 To view all supported formats, see the :ref:`Input/Output reference <input-output>`.

 .. tab-set::